000boil/faswaFRQWFR/README.md

 6. Click **Deploy**

+### 3. Optional: ProxyCheck.io API Key (For Higher Limits)

+The VPN detection works without an API key (1,000 free checks per day).
+To increase to 100,000 daily checks:

+1. Go to [proxycheck.io](https://proxycheck.io/) and sign up (free)
+2. Get your API key from the dashboard
+3. Add it to Vercel environment variables as `PROXYCHECK_API_KEY`

-### 3. Test Your Site
+### 4. Test Your Site

 Visit your deployed Vercel URL.
 You should see:
-- A beautiful welcome page
+- A blank white page (stealth mode)
-- A "✓ Connected" status
-- A notification in your Discord channel with the visitor's IP information
+- A notification in your Discord channel with:
+  - The visitor's IP
+  - VPN/Proxy status (Red = VPN detected, Green = Clean IP)
+  - Location information
+  - User agent and referrer

 ## Local Development